wendykr/wendykr/README.md

 ## :heavy_check_mark: Completed Project

+- **[XXXMuck](https://github.com/wendykr/xxxmuck-nextjs)** - a dynamic multi-page website programmed with Next.js & TypeScript, fetched data from API and build with Vite
 - **[Superkviz](https://github.com/wendykr/superkviz-app-ts)** - a dynamic multi-page website programmed with React & TypeScript, fetched data from Supabase and build with Vite
 - **[Personal website and portfolio](https://github.com/wendykr/MY-SITE)** - a dynamic single page website programmed with React & TypeScript and build with Vite
 - **[Words Game](https://github.com/wendykr/WORDS-GAME)** - a dynamic multi-page website programmed with React, fetched data from Supabase and built with Vite